Reproduce the content of a source

 Hint: On the right side of the above clip you can enable subtitles.

-Hint: Here you can learn how to annotate entities and events mentioned in your transcriptions and link it to your entities creating this way your project-specific database of relevant entities.
+Hint: Here you can learn how to annotate entities and events mentioned in your transcriptions and link it to your entities, thus creating your project-specific database of relevant entities.